fed135/Kalm/README.md

 A batteries-included framework specifically designed to quickly setup low-latency services.

 It has a business-oriented design with minimal noise (not a lot of dependencies), but is packed with powerful stuff like socket management for tcp, udp and ipc.
-It's also very flexible enough so that you can load your own custom adapters - say you wanted support for protocols like http, web-sockets or zmq.
+It's also flexible enough so that you can load your own custom adapters - say you wanted support for protocols like http, web-sockets or zmq.

 ## Getting started